Dogs are wonderful, quirky and unique creatures. They come in all shapes, sizes and colors.

 For us humans, extra pigmentation shows as birthmarks and freckles.
-In the Chow Chow and other breeds, this shows as spots on the tongue or a completely blue-black tongue.
+In the Chow Chow and other breeds, when they stick their tongue out, this shows as spots on the tongue or a complete blue-black tongue.

-The Chow Chows is an Eastern Asian breed, believed to be descended from the Simocyon in Northern Mongolia and China.
+The Chow Chows is an Eastern Asian breed, believed to be descended from China and the Simocyon in Northern Mongolia.

 This animal has shared similarities with modern foxes and small bears.
 One of the main distinguishing characteristics was that it had 44 teeth.

 Chow Chows also have 44 teeth, although they lose this extra pair in adulthood.
 All other dog breeds are born with 42 teeth.

 Other small bears from the same region have the same blue-black tongue as the Chow Chow.